 To raise public awareness about financial scams and promote conversation around this issue Crime Stoppers Victoria teamed up with Victoria Police and BankVic to produce a new podcast, Let’s Talk Scams, as part of the Crime Stoppers Victoria podcast.

 Crime Stoppers Victoria prevents crime through community education, and help solve unsolved crimes by collecting information from the public confidentially.

-The episode was recorded by Crime Stoppers' Lexie Jeuniewic, who sat down with Detective Superintendent Jane Welsh of Victoria Police’s Cybercrime Division, and Scott Wall, Chief Information Officer at BankVic, to have a wide-ranging chat about all things scam prevention.
-Once the recording was finalised, it was sent to Jet Streamer for a polish before the final release.
+The episode was an interview recorded by Crime Stoppers' Lexie Jeuniewic, who sat down with Detective Superintendent Jane Welsh of Victoria Police’s Cybercrime Division, and Scott Wall, Chief Information Officer at BankVic, to have a wide-ranging chat about all things scam prevention.

 To see more about how the campaign looks and where the podcast fits, check out the campaign page on the Crime Stoppers Victoria website.